rage/programming-24/data/part-4/2-more-functions.md

 </sample-output>

 You can make use of the `return` statement even if the function doesn't return a value.
-It's purpose then is to end the execution of the function:
+Its purpose then is to end the execution of the function:

 ```python
 def greet(name):